google/starthinker/tutorials/developer_training.md

 # Find A Certified Google Developer

-Leverage the [Google Developers Certification Directory](https://developers.google.com/certification/directory) to find a developer.
+Leverage the [Google Cloud Certificatied Directory](https://googlecloudcertified.credential.net/) to find a cloud expert to help deploy StarThinker, or a developer to help modify a recipe.

 ---
 &copy; 2020 Google LLC - Apache License, Version 2.0